-One of the examined capabilities of Pattern Enforcement could be used to find or verify suitable paths in order to pre-plan and reserve paths with respect to the SPDI properties.
-After evaluating the available network components and flows, SPDI patterns could be executed to realize the verification process where new paths can be inserted (i.e. add the required flow rules), removed (i.e. delete flow rules) or modified (post flow rules) in the controller and consequently in the programmable switches.
-The patterns in the controller can be used not only for the verification of network paths but also at runtime i.e., following a network link failure or when a SPDI property is not guaranteed to reconstruct or restore required SPDI properties when such properties have been violated.
+Pattern Enforcement is used to find or verify suitable paths in order to pre-plan and reserve paths with respect to the SPDI properties.
+After evaluating the available network components and flows, SPDI patterns are executed to realize the verification process where new paths can be inserted (i.e. add the required flow rules), removed (i.e. delete flow rules) or modified (post flow rules) in the controller and consequently in the programmable switches.
+The patterns are used not only for the verification of network paths but also at runtime i.e., following a network link failure or when a SPDI property is not guaranteed, to reconstruct or restore required SPDI properties when such properties have been violated.